HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 for more information.
 ```

-> `Server.Fallbacks`
+> `Server.Fallback`
 ```
-Type: []string
+Type: string
-Default: []string{}
+Default: ""
-Description: The names of the servers a client should fall back to if this server shuts down or crashes gracefully.
+Description: The name of the server a client should fall back to if this server shuts down or crashes gracefully.
 Connection attempts are made in the order in which the servers are given.
-As soon as a connection is successful the other fallback servers in this list will be ignored.
 ```

 > `ForceDefaultSrv`